 - Took part in the Canada-China Scholars Exchanges Program

 - Took part in the Organization of American States Fellowships Program

 - Completed a study program by distance learning either from abroad or from within Canada or

 - Already had a post-graduation work permit following any other program of study.

 How long is a post-graduation work permit valid?

 How long the post-graduation work permit is valid for depends on the length of your study program.
 If your program was:

-- your PGWP may be valid for up to the same length as your study program (for example, if you studied for nine months, a work permit may be issued for up to nine months)
+- More than eight months but less than two years – Your PGWP may be valid for up to the same length as your study program (for example, if you studied for nine months, a work permit may be issued for up to nine months)

-- a PGWP may be issued for three years
+- Two years or more – A PGWP may be issued for three years

-- a PGWP may be valid for up to three years, for example, if you finished a diploma or degree from an eligible school in Canada, and within the next two years you get a one-year graduate degree or diploma from an eligible school in Canada.
+- More than one program – A PGWP may be valid for up to three years, for example, if you finished a diploma or degree from an eligible school in Canada, and within the next two years you get a one-year graduate degree or diploma from an eligible school in Canada